1 - Trophy Alfredo Binda on Sunday 19th March 2023

 Climbs and descents are generally narrow.
 The decisive part may well be the Casbeno short climb in the last few kilometres between Lake Varese and the finish line.

 It's a semi classic European bicycle one-day-race held in Varese for professionals.
-Running since 1919, the Tre Valli Varesine is part of the Europe Tour.
+Running since 1919.

 Tre Valli Varesine route